Home

 DON'T FORGET THE MARROW

-Osso Bucco is definitely one of the most popular Northern Italian dishes in any great Chicago Italian restaurant.
+Osso Bucco is definitely one of the most popular Northern Italian dishes in any great Italian restaurant.

-Due to the time it takes to prepare this dish, it's rarely seen on a menu.
+Due to the time it takes to prepare this dish, it's rarely seen on a restaurant menu.
 Usually, it's featured as a special.

 Don't forget to suck out the bone marrow. it's the best part of the dish.